0x90n/InfoSec-Black-Friday/README.md

 # InfoSec Black Friday Deals 2021
 All the deals for InfoSec related software/tools this Black Friday / Cyber Monday, for all the hackers that saved $$$ during lockdowns.

 Heard of an early deal?
-Let's get this rolling 🎉
+Let's get this rolling 🎉 The below deals have either publicly announced they'll be doing a deal or highly expected.
+All USD.

 ## FAQ
 ### When do these sales end?
-Most end 29/30th November.
+Most end 30th November.

 ### When will most of the deals/discounts be here?
 Most likely 27th midday for USA, 28th November for the rest of the world, check back often!

 ### Can I add deals to the page?
 Yes, please follow formatting guidelines, provide a source and code.
-Has to be (loosely) infosec related.
+Has to be infosec related.

 :see_no_evil: means 1) Limited to first x users 2) Great deal or 3) Highly recommended